IRS Tax Penalties & Interest

 How can I get a Failure to Pay or Late Payment Penalty Removed?

 There are certain circumstances when a failure to pay or late payment penalty can be removed.
 The IRS offers what is called an abatement, to some taxpayers.
-If it is your first time receiving a FTP penalty, then you may be able to receive “first time penalty abatement”.
-To get this abatement, you need to call the IRS and give then a reasonable cause as to why you have not paid or are late paying.
+If it is your first time receiving an FTP penalty, then you may be able to receive “first-time penalty abatement”.
+To get this abatement, you need to call the IRS and give them a reasonable cause as to why you have not paid or are late paying.
+In such instances, a Columbus tax attorney can work with you to determine the best way to approach requesting a first-time penalty abatement from the IRS.

 What if I’m Unable to Pay the IRS in Full?

-If your unable to pay the full balance of your taxes, there are multiple solutions you can consider.
-The best way to get the best solution for your situation is calling a professional tax attorney whom can look at your situation and find the best route to go to get the best settlement or payment plan for you.
+If you’re unable to pay the full balance of your taxes, there are multiple solutions you can consider.
+The best way to get the best solution for your situation is by calling a professional Columbus tax attorney who can look at your situation and find the best route to go to get the best settlement or payment plan for you.
+These options include an Offer in Compromise, Tax Appeals, Resolving Back Taxes, and more.

 What are the Interest Charges?